mdx-js/specification/readme.md

 ### Element to component mapping

 It's often be desirable to map React components to their HTML element equivalents, adding more flexibility to many usages of React that might not want a plain HTML element as the output.
-This is useful for component-centric projects using CSS-in-JS and other projects.
+This is useful for component-centric projects.

 ```jsx
 import React from 'react'